jordanboston/dotfiles/README.md

   running Bork on a fresh install
 * Add symlinks in $HOME for .vim, .vimrc, .zshrc, .tmux.conf, .irbrc
-* Using [mattly/bork](https://github.com/mattly/bork) to run the install files for brew casks form caskroom.io
+* Using [mattly/bork](https://github.com/mattly/bork) to run the install files for brew casks from caskroom.io